casper-network/docs/source/docs/casper/resources/migrate.md

 In the Near blockchain, there are three types of public functions:

-`Init Methods`: These are used as the class constructors to initialize the state of the contract.
+- **Init Methods** - These are used as the class constructors to initialize the state of the contract.

-`View Methods`: These functions are used to read the state of the contract variables.
+- **View Methods** - These functions are used to read the state of the contract variables.

-`Call Methods`: These methods can mutate the state of the contract and perform specific actions, such as calling another contract.
+- **Call Methods** - These methods can mutate the state of the contract and perform specific actions, such as calling another contract.

 The definition of public methods in Near is as follows: